noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

     - e.g. col-1 === 1/12 width, col-4 === 4/12 width, col8 === 8/12 width, etc

 - Versus rap battle

   - both

     - can use any css length unit, e.g. %, vh, px, rem, etc
       - but both works best with `fr`
       - ^ fractional unit: you dont specify the `fr` in flex, but you do in grid
         - 1 === distribute evently
         - 2 = give this one 2/totalColsOrRows etc

   - GRID:

+    - layout in layout: the specified layout truly controls the layout, child element content are forced to fit within the specifications
     - 2 dimensions at the same time
     - additional groups of items have the same dimensions as previous group by defualt
     - declare dimensions for grid-items in the parent, via a single property

   - FLEXBOX
+    - content out layout: the child elements content truly controls the layout of the box model
     - 1 dimension
     - additional groups of items (when wrapping) have their own dimensions
     - declare dimensions for flex-items on the flex item, via multiple properties